 - 2 days per month if the employee works at least 14 days or 35 hours per calendar month and the employment relationship has lasted less than a year by 31 March, or

 - 2.5 days per month if the employee works at least 14 days or 35 hours per calendar month and the employment relationship has lasted at least a year by 31 March.
 Half days of holiday are always rounded up.

 The 14 day rule covers those who work for at least 14 days every month under their contract.
 They accrue holiday for each calendar month when they have accumulated at least 14 days at work or the equivalent of 14 days at work.

 The 35 hour rule applies to those who work less than 14 days a month under their contract, but who work at least 35 hours at least one month.
 They accrue holiday for each calendar month when they have accumulated at least 35 hours at work or the equivalent of 35 hours at work.

 The collective agreement may include an agreement on a holiday that is longer than the one required in the Annual Holidays Act.

 If the employee has been on several fixed-term employment contracts back-to-back or separated with only brief interruptions, the employment is considered to be continuous as far as the accrual of holiday is concerned.

 A part-time employee does not accrue annual holiday if he/she works for less than 14 days or less than 35 hours in a calendar month.
 Part-time employees are, however, entitled to free time.

-When an employee is absent from work because of maternity leave, special maternity leave, paternity and parental leave, temporary child-care leave and absence for compelling family a total of most 156 days (i.e. appr.
+When an employee is absent from work because of pregnancy, special pregnancy or parental leave, temporary child-care leave and absence for compelling family a total of most 156 days (i.e. appr.
 6 months) are considered to be equivalent of days at work and thus holiday accrual time.
 More information on how the annual holiday is determined on the site Family leave.